MI-OSiRIS/aa_services/doc/osiris_access_assertions.md

 * Resource providers may set their own terms for resources allocated by them
 * Allows codification of many different types of access
 * Doesn't require a RDBMs or complicated database schema to know who is who, and who gets access to what.
 Everything any participating system or user needs to know is codified within the bearer token and accessible only by the parties that have the encryption keys for the fragments.
+* Fine-grained control over service level expectations
+ * Run of the mill availability levels e.g. 99.99% uptime
+ * Well definined minimum service levels say "100Mbps guaranteed from disk on Network A to Network B"
+ * Well defined penalties, fees, or refunds in the event that service levels are not maintained, 99.98% availablility = 10% refund

 ## Authority Types